Aquaco is innovating the way high quality seafood is sourced and purchased.

 This meteoric growth will be achieved by providing a straight forward pricing matrix, a consistent supply of the high quality food source and exceptional customer service.

-AQUACO Farms will deliver “Never Frozen” product directly to customers 24-36 hours after harvest.
+AQUACO will deliver “Never Frozen” product directly to customers 24-36 hours after harvest.
 This service is in sharp contrast to supermarkets and the traditional supplier chain, which offer “Fresh” fish that is mostly frozen.

 AQUACO Farms’ Three Markets